dbissell6/DFIR/Blue_Book/Blue_Book.md

 # The Blue Book
 ## Intro

 The handbook is written to be accessible to new forensic CTF players and is designed to serve as a reference similar to a hacktricks guide.
-It covers a wide range of topics including incident response, malware analysis, memory forensics, network forensics, and more.
-Overall the goal is to tie together the knowledge and tools learned from the various challenges.
-Hopefully useful to someone with no experience wanting to start and to someone with experience that needs a reference.
-Because the content and topics here are results from CTF challenges please remember that some of the info may not be as applicable to real DFIR.
+Hopefully useful to someone with no experience wanting to start and to someone with experience that needs a quick reference.

+## DFIR
 When completing DFIR CTFs understanding the story that the evidence is telling is crucial.
 As a forensic analyst, you need to piece together the who, what, where, when, and how of an attack.
 A packet capture file (pcap) can reveal a lot about an attack, such as an IP address attempting to bruteforce a website.
 When the attacker finally gains access, this is a significant piece of the puzzle, and it could also be where a flag is located.
 Therefore, it's essential to keep detailed notes that reconstruct the timeline of critical events.

-Throughout this handbook, we will cover the various challenges that blue teams might encounter in a CTF.
-The structure of this document is sectioned by type of evidence given.
+The structure of this document is sectioned by type of evidence typically given.

 1) [Network traffic analysis](https://github.com/dbissell6/DFIR/blob/main/Blue_Book/Blue_Book.md#pcaps)